bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+Manages hardware and software resources.
+It handles user interface.
+It also handles security.

 2. Describe the job of the Scheduler in the OS in general.
+The scheduler sorts processes by priority level and allows for a more efficient process.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+It prefers the shorter jobs and finishes them more quickly whereas round robin does not give a preference.
+MLFQ allows us to put the fastest processes at the front which can be viewed as a more optimal way to use resources.

 ## Programming Exercise: The Lambda School Shell (`lssh`)